AmanRai264/Analyzing-Amazon-Sales-data-/README.md

 ### Product and Market Performance:
 - Ranked item types by **highest and lowest total sales**, providing insights into product performance.
 - Explored how **order priority varies across regions**, aiding logistic strategies.
 - Assessed variations in **units sold across countries** for effective market segmentation.

+### Revenue and Profit Analysis:
+- Identified **regions with the highest total sales revenue** to prioritize profitable markets.
+- Determined the **country with the highest total profit**, a crucial metric for market performance evaluation.

+### Cost and Pricing Insights:
+- Calculated the **average unit price and unit cost** for each item type to assess profitability margins.

+### Operational Analysis:
+- Analyzed the impact of **sales channels on order priority distribution** to understand operational dynamics.
+- Measured the **average order processing time** for each sales channel, highlighting areas for improvement.

+### Product and Market Performance:
+- Ranked item types by **highest and lowest total sales**, providing insights into product performance.
+- Explored how **order priority varies across regions**, aiding logistic strategies.
+- Assessed variations in **units sold across countries** for effective market segmentation.

+### Trends and Correlations:
+- Investigated **seasonal trends and patterns** in the sales data for accurate demand forecasting.
+- Examined the **correlation between unit price and total profit** to optimize pricing strategies.

+---